 Use of the face plate is the most common for holding a block of wood for turning bowls and plates.
-This is an alternative option for workpieces with diameters that are greater than the 8-inch throat of the lathe.
-NOTE: Your lathe is intended for pens, chess pieces, cups, and other small workpieces.
-This lathe is not suitable for larger workpieces.
+This is an alternative option for workpieces with diameters that are greater than the 12-inch throat of the lathe.